eclipse-tractusx/tractus-x-release/README.md

 ## How to install Eclipse Tractus-X

 All components are based on [Helm](https://helm.sh/) Charts.
-To find the right versions of them, see our overarching [CHANGELOG.md](CHANGELOG.md) for versions which have been tested and released together and are compatible to each other.
+To find the right versions of them, see our overarching [CHANGELOG.md](CHANGELOG.md) for versions which are compatible with each other because they have been tested and released together.
 All components have their own installation guides.

 ## Schedule